 Tunnel Boring Machines

-Tunnel Boring Machines (TBMs) are large machines that excavate below the ground surface, while simultaneously installing concrete lining units to build a tunnel.
+Tunnel boring machines (TBMs) are large machines that excavate below the ground surface, while simultaneously installing concrete lining units (segments) to build a tunnel.
 Two TBMs have been specifically designed for the Forrestfield-Airport Link by German company Herrenknecht, the world’s leading supplier of TBMs.

 There are various types of TBMs to cater for different ground conditions and project requirements.
-For this project, the TBMs will be Mixshield, which use the latest dual-mode technology capable of adapting to variable ground conditions (such as sand, rock and clay) as the machine progresses.
+For this project, the TBMs are Mixshield which use the latest dual-mode technology capable of adapting to variable ground conditions (such as sand, rock and clay) as the machine progresses.

 Key components for our TBMs were manufactured in various places around the world before an in-depth nine-month assembly and testing program was conducted in China.
-Once testing is finished, they are disassembled and shipped to Henderson Port.
+Once testing was finished, they were disassembled and shipped to Henderson Port.
 The TBMs were then transported to site, reassembled and lowered into the dive structure at High Wycombe, where they tunnelled between High Wycombe and Bayswater between July 2017 and April 2020.

 To find out more about how these machines operate, view the TBM fact sheet.